What does this travel guide to Dharamshala contain?

-- How to go on a long trip to Dharamshala?
+- How to go on a long trip to Dharamshala India?

 This is not your typical Dharamshala travel guide.

-During my six weeks in Dharamshala, I hardly ever searched for “things to do in Dharamshala” or “best places to visit in Dharamshala.”
+During my six weeks in Dharamshala, I hardly ever searched for “things to do in Dharmshala” or “best places to visit in Dharmashala.”

 What was I doing?
 I was busy taking my Dharamshala trip slow.

-Having said that, let me tell you that I started my journey in Dharamshala by attending a Vipassana course in Dharamkot, one of the many green villages of Dharamshala district.
-After a much-needed 10-day silence of body and mind, I packed my bags and headed out of the deodar forests of the Dharamkot Vipassana center.
+I started my journey in Dharamshala by attending a Vipassana course in Dharamkot, one of the many green villages of the Dharamshala district.
+After a much-needed ten-day silence of body and mind, I packed my bags and headed out of the deodar forests of the Dharamkot Vipassana center.
 My plan was to stay for a week in upper Dharamkot.

-But something made me leave Dharamkot in just two days.
+But something made me leave Dharamkot in two days.
 Was it the smoky air of my Dharamkot hostel or the hippies lining the cafes in Dharamkot market, I am not sure.
-I surrendered to my discomfort and shifted to Upper Bhagsu, another lush village in Dharamshala that lies on the other side of Dharamkot.
+I went to live on the other side of Dharamkot to Upper BhagsuNaag, another lush village in Dharmshala.

-I had gone to Upper Bhagsu for a week, and I didn’t know that I would end up spending more than a month there.
+I had gone to Bhagsu for a week, and I didn’t know I would end up spending more than a month there.

-What was I doing in Bhagsu village (also known as Bhagsu Nag) for so long?
+What was I doing in Bhagsu village for so long?

-Soaking sunshine, breathing in fresh air wafting from the pea fields, reading, writing, hanging out with travelers from around the world, hiking in Dharamshala, learning flute, understanding my body, doing Vipassana meditation, and practicing yoga were some of the things that I did during my one-month stay in Bhagsu.
+Soaking sunshine, breathing in fresh air wafting from the pea fields, reading, writing, hanging out with travelers from around the world, hiking in Dharamashala, learning the flute, understanding my body, doing Vipassana meditation, and practicing yoga were some of the things I did during my one-month stay in Bhagsu.
 (You might like my ideas on a happy, healthy, and aware life, too.)

 Some days, I walked to Mcleodganj.
-On other days I went to Dharamshala by finding obscure paths through the middle of the jungle, saw my first movie alone in Dharamshala theatre, devoured bowls of mushroom soups in local Tibetan stalls, gorged on paranthas loaded with butter at Himachali food shops, and found tiny green trails to discover a new village or to practice flute with birds.
+On other days I hiked to Dharamshala city by finding obscure paths through the jungle.
+In Dharmsala, I saw my first movie alone in a theatre, devoured bowls of mushroom soups in local Tibetan stalls, gorged on parathas loaded with butter at Himachali food shops, and found green trails to discover a new village or practice flute with birds.

 If I couldn’t wander in the wild for whatever reason, my feet got itchy.

-Exploring tiny trails amongst garlic fields, watching goats and sheep climb up and down, chatting away with the farmer ladies feeding the cows freshly-cut grass, watching the children walking back home on treacherous paths, listening to loud streams gushing close by, choosing one from the hundred tiny mud paths that all go to the same place, walking under the umbrella of the fragrant deodar and pine trees, admiring the blood-red rose bushes that jump out of nowhere, I didn’t realize how time went by.
+Exploring tiny trails through garlic fields, watching goats and sheep climb up and down, chatting away with the farmer ladies feeding the cows, watching children walking back home on treacherous paths, listening to loud streams gushing close by, choosing one from the hundred tiny mud paths all curling towards the same place, walking under the umbrella of the fragrant deodar and pine trees, admiring the blood-red rose bushes that jump out of nowhere, I didn’t realize how time went by.

-At the end of the day, I often tucked up in bed with a piece of Bhagsu cake in hand and an Antman movie on a computer or a Ruskin Bond book (he inspired me to have fun at work).
+At the end of the day, I often tucked up in bed with a piece of Bhagsu cake in hand and an Antman movie on my computer or a Ruskin Bond book (he inspired me to have fun at work).
 If it rained, I ordered masala chai to warm my hands and soul.

 Don’t judge me for too much chai.
-I needed them on those moody days of Dharamshala more than the French need their wine after work.
+I needed those steamy cups on the moody days in Dharamshala in Himachal more than the French need their wine after work.

-Weather in Dharamsala shifted like the mood of a disappointed life partner.
-Suddenly clouds would come floating by close to my balcony.
+The weather in Dhramsala shifted like the mood of a disappointed life partner.
+Suddenly clouds would come floating close to my balcony.
 At other times it hailed as if someone had opened a door.
-I even ran downstairs to get hit by the icy balls in my head, but the young caretaker at my homestay scolded me to go back to my room.
+I even ran downstairs to get hit by the icy balls in my head, but the young caretaker at my homestay scolded me and asked me to go back to my room.
 Then I sat around the restaurant kitchen to drink masala chai or rum and coke.
 At other times, I wore my pink rain jacket and walked to lower Bhagsu for a tattoo had to be made.

 I haven’t told anyone about the tattoo bit yet.
 Sshh.

 I might have lied a little when I said I was doing nothing.
-At least I felt that I wasn’t doing much in Dharamshala.
+At least I felt I wasn’t doing much in Dhramsala.

-Sometimes, I just sat and admired the caravan of nature, and on other days I became a part of it.
+Sometimes, I sat and admired the caravan of nature.
+On other days, I became a part of it.
 And why wouldn’t I?
 The scenery was breathtaking, the mood was vibrant, and the sun was generous, at least a few days of the week.

-Whatever I did, the white chocolate-sprinkled Dhauladhar range stood tall and peeked at us from everywhere in Dharamshala making the experience ethereal.
+Whatever I did, the white-chocolate-sprinkled Dhauladhar range stood tall and peeked at us from everywhere in Dharamshala.
+Everything was ethereal.

 At those heights, you rarely feel stressed.
 Life seems like a tiny spectacle in front of the gigantic mountains (one of the reasons I travel and live as an itinerant writer).

-I kept asking locals about their life.
+I kept asking locals about their routines.
 If the restaurant people made enough money to support their families.
 If the guy who sold rudraksha malas in Mcleodganj had enough.
-If the 20-year-old boy from Kashmir was studying along with his day job in a shop which feeds his family in Kashmir.
+If the 20-year-old boy from Kashmir could study along with his day job that feeds his family back home.

-Like everywhere else, some people struggled more than others.
+Like everywhere else, some people in Dharmsala struggled more than others.
 Some hoped for a better tomorrow.

-But none of them told me that they wanted to go somewhere else.
-They were all content about living in the mountains away from the chaos of cities.
+But none of them told me they wanted to go somewhere else.
+They were all content living in the mountains away from the chaos of cities.

 When you travel to Himachal Pradesh, talk to some people there (if you don’t already).
 They have interesting stories to tell (this tale of a Himalayan woman in a small village taught me much about resilience and repetition).

 Looking down on the world while nestling in a sleeping tent on the top of the Himalayan peaks does add a skyline to the mundane.